Art & Design Vision Statement

 Throughout their time at the Phoenix Primary School and Nursery, the children are given a range of opportunities to explore a wide variety of materials and techniques.
 They develop their skills and thinking as young artists, using the ‘Kapow Primary’ scheme which forms the basis of our Art and Design curriculum.

-Each half-term focuses on a different Art and Design skills:
+Each half-term focuses on a different Art and Design skill which covers:

 The curriculum is progressive and so allows the children to build on skills, knowledge and techniques, year on year.
 Various media types are explored within each unit to give the widest possible range of experiences to all children.
 The materials and media used are revisited each year to ensure the progression of skills is properly embedded.